fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``features``: The features to look for.
   - ``target_organism``: The target organism of interest, for which the features are unknown.
 Must be one of the available ones as returned by ``organisms`` and, of course, must be different from ``source_organism``.

-**Returns**: A list of triplets, one for each homology relationship. each triplet contains:
+**Returns**: A dictionary with the following key-value pairs:
-  - The first value is a feature in ``source_organism``.
+  - ``queries``: A list of features queried in ``source_organism``.
-  - The second value is a homologous feature in ``target_organism``.
+  - ``targets``: A list of homologous features in ``target_organism``.
-  - The third value is a measure of distance between the two features.
+  - ``distances``: A list of distances between each query and its homolog.
 Lower values indicate stronger homology.

+The three lists have equal length and are paired.
+Each triplet of entries indicates a homology relationship.
+Because each feature can have multiple homologs (i.e. paralogs), queried features might (and typically do) appear multiple times.

 Currently, homology is estimated using `PROST <https://doi.org/10.1073/pnas.2211823120>`_.
+Therefore, only gene expression for protein-coding genes is supported.

 Highest-measurement cell types
 ++++++++++++++++++++++++++++++